 - Demonstrate a caring presence through effective communication strategies and establishing therapeutic relationships with patients.

-- Collaborate with members of the health team to promote patients’ health and wellbeing in an ever-changing practice environment.
+- Collaborate with members of the health team to improve health outcomes and policy in an evolving regulatory environment.

-- Demonstrate leadership by directing nursing activities and initiating change to improve the health care delivery system.
+- Demonstrate leadership by directing nursing activities and initiating change to improve quality, patient care outcomes and health care delivery systems.

-- Integrate ethical, legal, and Franciscan principles in making decisions as a professional nurse.
+- Integrate Catholic Social Teaching, ethical, legal, and Franciscan principles in decision making as a professional nurse.

-- Implement a plan for professional growth and development as a member of the nursing profession.
+- Develop a plan for professional growth and lifelong learning as a member of the nursing profession.

-Once you have been accepted into an online undergraduate program, you may start the portfolio if required per your transcript evaluation, and it must be completed by one month prior to expected completion of your online undergraduate program at USF.
-Prior learning can be demonstrated through a variety of methods such as professional development activities (conferences, continuing education activities, specialty certifications) and work or life experiences.
-An example portfolio is available for download.
+Once you have been accepted into an online undergraduate program, you may start the prior learning assessment process if required per your transcript evaluation.
+The request for prior learning assessment must be submitted for evaluation completed by one month prior to expected completion of your online undergraduate program at USF.
+Prior learning can be demonstrated through a variety of methods work/life experiences.
+It’s only $75 per credit hour, making it even more affordable.